texnoforge/texnomagic/docs/index.md

 Add `-h`/`--help` after a command to get usage for that command:

 ```
-$> texnomagic drawing -h
+$> texnomagic symbol -h

-Usage: texnomagic drawing [OPTIONS] COMMAND [ARGS]...
+Usage: texnomagic symbol [OPTIONS] COMMAND [ARGS]...

-  Manage TexnoMagic drawings.
+  Manage TexnoMagic symbols.

-  A drawings is a series of curves defined by 2D points.

-  They are usually stored as simple CSV files.

 Options:
   -h, --help  Show command help.

 Commands:
-  export  Export TexnoMagic drawing(s) as images.
-  info    Show information about TexnoMagic drawing(s).
-  list    List all drawings in a TexnoMagic symbol.
+  list  List all symbols in a TexnoMagic alphabet.
+  new   Create a new TexnoMagic symbol.
-  show    Display TexnoMagic drawing(s) in GUI.
+  show  Show details of a TexnoMagic symbol.
 ```

 If your shell doesn't see the script (i.e. when not in `$PATH`), you can invoke